 SHAREHOLDER INVESTIGATION: Halper Sadeh LLC Investigates HVBC, SMBC, FCRD, SPNE

-First Eagle Alternative Capital BDC, Inc. (NASDAQ: FCRD)’s sale to Crescent Capital BDC, Inc. If you are a First Eagle shareholder, click here to learn more about your rights and options.
+First Eagle Alternative Capital BDC, Inc. FCRD's sale to Crescent Capital BDC, Inc. If you are a First Eagle shareholder, click here to learn more about your rights and options.

 Shareholders are encouraged to contact the firm free of charge to discuss their legal rights and options.
 Please call Daniel Sadeh or Zachary Halper at (212) 763-0060 or email sadeh@halpersadeh.com or zhalper@halpersadeh.com.